chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 }
 ```

-Once all the above is done, we can run `yarn test` and see the following output:
+That's it.
+We can run `yarn test` and see the following output:

 ![Task test runner](/intro-to-storybook/task-testrunner.png)